metame/mongoCertification/notes/replication.md

 ### Replica Set Failover in the Node.js Driver
 If the primary node is unavailable, the driver will buffer all writes and reads until the failover is complete.

+### Read Preferences
+The read preference is what node you want to read from.
+There are several options for this:
+* Primary
+* Primary Preferred (primary, then secondary)
+* Secondary
+* Secondary Preferred (secondary, then primary)
+* Nearest (based on ping time)

+If you choose secondary, you will not have a strongly consistent read.
+You will have an eventually consistent read, which means you will eventually have the data on the secondary but may not be when you read it.

+## Implications of Replication
+* Seed Lists
+* Write Concern
+* Read Preferences
+* Errors can happen